 He released the single "My Hometown" along with accompanying video in 2016.
 "My Hometown" was co-written with Mitch Malloy and is a testament to his hometown of Lansing, IL.
 The single sparked interest from many industry professionals as well as received prominent radio play.
 His prolific songwriting, aggressive yet melodic guitar playing and unique voice took him to the next level.

-Signed to Spectra Records in 2016, Brian's second effort "Deep South Symphony" is to be released in Spring 2018.
+Signed to Spectra Records in 2016, Brian's second effort "Deep South Symphony" is to be released in Summer 2018.
 Produced and Recorded by Andy Andersson (Fuel) at the legendary Sound Kitchen Studio in Nashville, TN. with a plethora of prominent musicians playing on the tracks.
 Dan Baird (The Georgia Satellites) is featured on two of the tracks.
 The album has Brian's most mature and personal songs to date.

 Brian has had the opportunity to perform across the US, from Virginia Beach to Los Angeles.
 Brian has shared bigger stages with country stars Blackberry Smoke, Brantley Gilbert, Florida Georgia Line, Eli Young Band, Thomas Rhett, Tyler Farr and Stoney LaRue as well as rockers Cheap Trick, Styx, .38 Special and Lucero.